seng438-winter-2022/seng438-a3-tonyv-vo/Assignment3-LabReport.md

 # 6 Pros and Cons of coverage tools used and Metrics you report

 The two coverage tools used were Clover and EclEmma.
-We had tried others such as CodeCover but we were unsuccessful with our version of Eclipse.
-While we used both coverage tools to help with writing tests we ended up using EclEmma to report our metrics.
+We had tried others such as CodeCover but we were unsuccessful with our version of Eclipse (Version: 2021-12 (4.22.0)).
+While we used both coverage tools to help with writing tests, we ended up using EclEmma to report our metrics.
 The pros and cons of both tools are shown below:

 <table>